Go Back Up

 And for those who can crack the MOps code, they won't just keep up—they'll lead the pack in the coming years of change.

-To summaries, here is what I believe will separates the best from the rest:
+To summarise, here is what I believe separates the best from the rest:

 • Shift from execution to enablement – MOps isn't just a support function; it should empower the entire marketing org to operate smarter, faster, and with real impact.